persinammon4/palette-prompt-component/README.md

 ### Future Direction

-- DECIDED NOT TO PURSUE: Also have the onClick function be passed in as an optional prop to the Palette component.
+- Decided not to pursue: Also have the onClick function be passed in as an optional prop to the Palette component.
-- DECIDED NOT TO PURSUE: Change font from Roboto to Courier.
+- Decided not to pursue: Change font from Roboto to Courier.
-- DECIDED NOT TO PURSUE: Implement shuffleColors
+- Decided not to pursue: Implement shuffleColors
-- DONE: Implement the logic to create multiple rows of colors.
+- Done: Implement the logic to create multiple rows of colors.